 MARKETING OPT-OUT

-If you would like to opt-out of receiving promotional or marketing emails from us, you may use the “unsubscribe” or “opt-out” mechanism included in each marketing email, or you may opt-out by visiting our subscription center here: Newsletter.
-Please be aware that your option not to receive promotional and marketing emails from us does not preclude us from corresponding with you by email or otherwise regarding your existing relationship with us.
+If you would like to opt out of receiving promotional or marketing email from us, you may use the “unsubscribe” or “opt-out” mechanism included in each marketing email, or you may opt out by visiting our subscription center at https://dmainc.com/newsletter.
+Please be aware that your option to not receive promotional and marketing email from us does not preclude us from corresponding with you by email or otherwise regarding your existing relationship with us.

 CANADIAN RESIDENTS